Gas Detection for the Mining Industry

 New Zealand recognises the first 3.
 The gas detector has a sticker attached to it referring to the certification authority and its rating.
 Many have more than one authority rating, often 3.

 Depending on sensor configuration and the number of gas detectors being purchased, the price varies from $950 to $4,500.
-The MX4, our most popular portable instrument, sells for $950 to $1,150 depending on configuration.
+The MX4, our most popular instrument, sells for $950 to $1,150 depending on configuration.

 You would typically be looking at our MX4, MX6 and single gas models depending on the application, etc.